itzreversee/scraping-utils/README.md

 - `timeout_request_count` specifies, every which request do we wait n seconds, so we don't get rate limited. (n being `timeout_time`).

 For `wallhaven.cc`, it is stated that you can do 45 request per minute, so do that.
-I could not find such info for `konachan`, so I made it 12 requests ever 1s and then a 15s pause
+I could not find such info for `konachan` and `yande.re`, so I made it 12 requests ever 1s and then a 15s pause

 ## Background (boringg)
 I love collecting data, segregating them, tagging them, measuring sizes, etc.